+At-bla Calutiana Daufaussas Cuitauia

+Acceptable Solutions Performance Criteria

+A1 P1

-Acce eptable Solutions Perf formance Criteria A1 P1 or accommodation must comply with all of following: cor accommodation must satisfy all of the owing: (a) (b) is accommodated in existing buildings; provides for any parking and manoeuvring (a) not adversely impact residential amenity and privacy of adjoining properties; (c) spaces required pursuant to the Parking and Access Code on-site; has a floor area of no more than 160m2. (b) provide for any parking and manoeuvring spaces required pursuant to the Parking and Access Code on-site; . , (c) be of an intensity that respects the character of use of the area; (d) not adversely impact the safety and efficiency of the local road network or disadvantage owners and users of private rights of way.
+Visitor accommodation must comply with all of the following: Visitor accommodation must satisfy all of the following:

+(a) is accommodated in existing buildings; (b) provides for any parking and manoeuvring spaces required pursuant to the Parking and Access Code on-site; (c) has a floor area of no more than 160m. (a) not adversely impact residential amenity and privacy of adjoining properties; (b) provide for any parking and manoeuvring spaces required pursuant to the Parking and Access Code on- site; (c) be of an intensity that respects the character of use of the area; (d) not adversely impact the safety and efficiency of the local road network or disadvantage owners and users of private rights of way.

-To ensure that building height contributes positively to the streetscape and does not result in unreasonable impact on amenity of adjoining land.
+Objective: To ensure that building height contributes positively to the streetscape and does not result in unreasonable impact on amenity of adjoining land.
+Acceptable Solutions Performance Criteria A1 P1 Building height must be no more than: Building height must satisfy all of the following: 8.5 m. (a) be consistent with any Desired Future Character Statements provided for the area;

-Acceptable Solutions Perf Performance Criteria A1 P1 Building height must be no more than: Buil ding height must satisfy all of the following: 8.5 m. (a) be consistent with any Desired Future Character Statements provided for the area; (b) be sufficient to prevent unreasonable adverse impacts on residential amenity on adjoining lots by: (i) overlooking and loss of privacy; (ii) overshadowing and reduction of sunlight to habitable rooms and private open space on adjoining lots to less than 3 hours between 9.00 am and 5.00 pm on June 21 or further decrease sunlight hours if already less than 3 hours; (iii) visual impact when viewed from adjoining lots, due to bulk and height; (c) not unreasonably overshadow adjacent public space; (d) allow for a transition in height between adjoining buildings, where appropriate; (e) be no more than 9.5 m.
+(b) be sufficient to prevent unreasonable

+se impacts on residential amenity on ning lots by: (i) overlooking and loss of privacy; (ii) overshadowing and reduction of sunlight to habitable rooms and private open space on adjoining lots to less than 3 hours between 9.00 am and 5.00 pm on June 21 or further decrease sunlight hours if already less than 3 hours; (iii) visual impact when viewed from adjoining lots, due to bulk and height; (c) nreasonably overshadow adjacent space; (d) for a transition in height between ning buildings, where appropriate; (e) be no more than 9.5 m.